boyter/boyter.org/content/posts/file-read-challange.md

 java FileRead > /dev/null  6.11s user 3.69s system 106% cpu 9.221 total
 ```

 The same result as the Go.
-This indicates that the Go code as mentioned by Marcel is indeed bottlenecked by the disk and not by the CPU.
-So long as when processing we don't Go below this number we know we have an optimial solution.
+This indicates that the Go code as mentioned by Marcel is indeed bottlenecked by how its reading from the disk and not by the CPU.
+So long as when processing we don't Go below this number we know we have an equally optimial solution.

 So with that done I quickly implemented the requirements which are,